getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 }
 ```

-We get to drop the word `function` from the declaration, so that makes people cheer!
+We get to drop the word `function` from the declaration, which makes JS developers everywhere cheer!

-You may have noticed and been frustrated that the suggested OLOO syntax above has lots of `function` appearing, which seems like a bit of a detractor. **But it doesn't have to be that way!**
+And you may have noticed and been frustrated that the suggested OLOO syntax above has lots of `function` appearances, which seems like a bit of a detractor to the goal of OLOO simplification. **But it doesn't have to be that way!**

-As of ES6, we have *concise method declarations* in object literals, so an object in OLOO style can be declared this way (same sugar as with `class` body syntax):
+As of ES6, we can use *concise method declarations* in any object literal, so an object in OLOO style can be declared this way (same short-hand sugar as with `class` body syntax):

 ```js
 var LoginController = {